-Reclaimed barn wood offers a weathered look that can instantly give a home a rustic, vintage vibe.
-However, homeowners and contractors alike run a few risks when purchasing reclaimed barn wood.
-Understand the risks associated with reclaimed wood and how you can achieve the weathered look of barn wood without the worry.
+You may be wondering though, is reclaimed wood safe to install in your home or business?
+The fact of the matter is, homeowners and contractors alike run a few risks when purchasing reclaimed barn wood.
+From cupping and curling to dirt and dust, we outlined some common problems you risk with reclaimed wood and how you can achieve the weathered look of barn wood without the worry.

 You love the look of weathered barn wood because it shows signs of decades of use.
 You know what else it shows?
 Dirt and dust—two things you’d rather not bring inside.

-Reclaimed wood has likely been exposed to excessive moisture over the years, resulting in mold and mildew.
+Reclaimed barn wood has likely been exposed to excessive moisture over the years, resulting in mold and mildew.
 Mold and mildew can lead to serious respiratory problems, especially in children, the elderly, and those who suffer from asthma.

-Nails, metal pegs, staples—reclaimed wood often contains sharp objects that can scrape and cut your hands.
+Nails, metal pegs, staples—reclaimed barn wood often contains sharp objects that can scrape and cut your hands.
 You can also be put at risk for tetanus if they’re rusty.
 These metal objects can be even more dangerous if you hit them with a power saw.

 While less serious than an old nail, wood splinters are still painful to deal with.
-Reclaimed wood usually doesn’t come sanded, so it’s important to be careful when handling.
+Reclaimed barn wood usually doesn’t come sanded, so it’s important to be careful when handling.

-How old is your reclaimed wood?
+How old is your reclaimed barn wood?
 If paint was applied before 1978, it may contain lead.
 Lead paint can cause serious health problems like kidney and brain damage when inhaled or ingested.

-While termites and other wood-eating pests aren’t harmful to humans, they can do a great deal of damage to your reclaimed wood.
+While termites and other wood-eating pests aren’t harmful to humans, they can do a great deal of damage to your reclaimed barn wood.
 Bringing them into your home can even cause them to spread and damage other wooden items in your home.